Alaskan Halibut: Nutrition, Taste, and Sustainability

 Our name might be Alaskan Salmon Company, but we’re lucky to have many types of sustainable seafood found in our beautiful waters.
-That’s why we’d like to answer this question: is halibut sustainable?
-This article will take a look at this type of flatfish and why it’s definitely considered sustainable seafood.
+In this article, we will delve into the nutritional profile of Alaskan halibut, discuss its taste and flavor, and answer this question: is halibut sustainable?

 Introduction to Alaskan Halibut

 Alaskan halibut is a type of flatfish that is native to the cold, clear waters of the North Pacific Ocean.
 It is a popular choice among seafood lovers due to its delicate, mild flavor and firm, white flesh.
 In addition to being delicious, halibut is also a nutritious and sustainable choice when it comes to seafood.

 Let’s talk about North Pacific Halibut, also known as Alaskan Halibut can grow to be much larger than Atlantic halibut and are also more popular due to its flavor differences.

 Halibut are referred to as a “flatfish” because the halibut seems to be on its side, with both eyes facing up.
 As they mature, their top side takes on a darker, mottled appearance in order to mimic the sea floor.
 Their bottom remains a light white color and their bodies eventually flatten into an oval shape.